toddledev/documentation/docs/16-packages/03-creating-and-launching/index.md

 Non-exported elements remain internal to your package, which are useful for organization, documentation, or supporting exported functionality.

 ::: info
-A package must have at least one exported component, formula, or action before it can be launched.
+You must export at least one component, formula, or action in your package before you can launch it.
 :::

 ### Creating package documentation